 Veteran voices have been critical in underscoring the need for gun violence research at a federal level.

-Until last year’s budget, the federal government had spent more than two decades refusing to fund the sort of fundamental studies that can help save lives.
+Until 2019, the federal government had spent more than two decades refusing to fund the sort of fundamental studies that can help save lives.
 Often veterans were hardest hit.
 Suicides represent two-thirds of all gun deaths, and a disproportionate number of those suicides kill veterans.

 Protecting Veterans from Predatory Colleges

-Arnold Ventures grantees Veterans Education Success, the American Legion, and the Project on Predatory Student Lending have worked to help thousands of veterans navigate the complexities of federal bureaucracy to apply for loan forgiveness under a clause of the Higher Education Act known as The Borrower Defense Rule, which is intended to relive defrauded students of debt accumulated through the attendance of for-profit schools.
+Arnold Ventures grantees Veterans Education Success and the American Legion have worked to help thousands of veterans navigate the complexities of federal bureaucracy to apply for loan forgiveness under a clause of the Higher Education Act known as The Borrower Defense Rule, which is intended to relive defrauded students of debt accumulated through the attendance of for-profit schools.